History of the Kansas City metropolitan area: Union Station massacre

-Violence and gangster activity proliferated during this time as well.
+Violence and gangster activity proliferated during this time.
 On June 17, 1933, three gangsters attempted to free Frank Nash from FBI custody, but wound up killing him and four unarmed agents.
 This is known as the Union Station massacre.
 The gangsters had spent the prior evening at the Hotel Monroe, adjacent to Pendergast's office, and had received assistance in eluding a bribed police force from John Lazia, a major underworld figure with connections to Pendergast.

-Political history
+Politics

 James Pendergast

 In 1880, James Pendergast, the oldest son of Irish immigrants, moved to Kansas City's West Bottoms.
 He worked at a local iron foundry until he bought a bar with money he won from betting on a longshot horse (Climax) at a local race track.
 From his new bar, Pendergast began networking with local leaders and soon built a powerful faction in the Jackson County Democratic Party.
 Pendergast's faction was called the "Goats", because they were backed by those living in the hills above the river.
 His chief rivals were the "Rabbits" because they tended to come from the area around the rivers.
 The lead of this faction was Joe Shannon.